univention/univention-corporate-server/doc/architecture/components/portal.rst

 ---------------------------------

 To use single sign-on with a service, the service needs to support and integrate single sign-on in the UCS domain.
-UCS supports the standards :ref:`SAML
+UCS supports the standards SAML and OpenID Connect.

-<services-authentication-saml>` and :ref:`OpenID Connect
+..
+TODO : Add references when ready to SAML, OpenID Connect and authentication.

+   To use single sign-on with a service, the service needs to support and integrate single sign-on in the UCS domain.
+UCS supports the standards :ref:`SAML <services-authentication-saml>` and :ref:`OpenID Connect
    <services-authentication-openid-connect>`.
-For information about single sign-on,
+For information about single
-see :ref:`services-authentication`.
+   sign-on, see :ref:`services-authentication`.